itzikban/conan-aws-sdk-cpp/README.md

 # Deprecated

-Thanks to the efforts of @MartinDelille aws-sdk-cpp is now part of conan-center.
-So this package is deprecated and is no longer being maintained.
+Thanks to the efforts of [@MartinDelille](https://github.com/MartinDelille) aws-sdk-cpp is officially available in conan-center.
+This package is deprecated and is no longer being maintained.
+Please consider using the official package from conan-center